Stories linking everyone in Telecom

 • Rapid creation of working applications

-The Take-Away from Low-Code
+The Take-Away from Telecoms Low Code

 Much like no-code, LCDPs save companies time and money.
 (Perhaps not quite as much as NCDPs, but considerable compared to traditional, customized coding.)
 LCDPs work across multiple platforms and are much more flexible when future changes are needed.
 They also allow businesses to create customized applications at a much more rapid pace than high-code.